Shubhamm-02/Type-Ahead/README.md

 **5) Trade-offs (freshness / latency / complexity).** The **half-life** is the
 dial: a shorter half-life = fresher but jumpier, longer = more stable.
-Latency cost is tiny — enhanced sorts only the ~20-item cached pool per request, so reads stay sub-millisecond.
+Latency cost is tiny, enhanced sorts only the ~20-item cached pool per request, so reads stay sub-millisecond.
 Complexity is bounded by the pool size: enhanced can only promote a query that's *both* reasonably popular and recently active, which is also a sensible product rule (it won't surface a single-search nobody-query).

-**Supporting demo — `GET /trending?mode=basic|enhanced`.** A small global leaderboard that visualizes the *same two philosophies* (all-time count vs. decayed heat).
+**Supporting demo: `GET /trending?mode=basic|enhanced`.** A small global leaderboard that visualizes the *same two philosophies* (all-time count vs. decayed heat).
 It's the quickest way to "demonstrate the difference between the two ranking approaches using sample data" that the spec asks for, alongside the